June 12, 2012

 Even as I walked around the flower markets and tried to film the exotic plants and flowers I was soon told to 'stop filming' by the shop keeper, even after I explained it was to be featured in Joe Journeys.
 I was stopped on the street and requested to 'delete' some footage I had taken of the shop front while they inspected and watched on as I went to camera menus to remove the short clip.
 Even when I asked for permission to film inside Coffeeshop 36 they were apprehensive, explaining not to film people, even if I would seek permission to do so.
 After a short discussion it was decided it was best not record anything at all.

-Netherlands wants to go it won't make me want to reconsider another visit.
+What was once an open liberal culture has become closed and conservative.
+If this is a direction that the Netherlands wants to go it won't make me want to reconsider another visit.
 After all in a growing competitive tourism market there are other places in the world that are becoming more tolerant, though of course there is so much more to Amsterdam than red lights and coffeeshops, it just seems that instead of moving forward it appears to be going into the dark ages.